lextm/jekyll-theme-chirpy/_posts/2024/2024-2-9-running-go-web-apps-on-iis-with-httpplatformhandler.md

 layout: post
 title: "Running Go Web Apps on IIS with HttpPlatformHandler"
 description: A post about how to create a simple Go web app and host it on IIS with HttpPlatformHandler
-tags: IIS Windows Go Echo
+tags: IIS Windows Go Echo HttpPlatformHandler
 excerpt_separator: <!--more-->
 ---